Tall Ships Sailing

 As a crew member aboard the famed Robert C. Seamans marine vessel, a 134-foot-long brigantine, you will build skills in teamwork, decision-making, adaptability and leadership through your work with one of the pre-eminent ocean-based educational organizations in the world, Sea Education Association (SEA).
-This program is a continuous sailing expedition near New Zealand in the Southern Pacific Ocean that draws on participants’ endurance — mental and physical — and teamwork skills to achieve the team’s goals in the face of challenging, often unfamiliar obstacles and natural elements.
+This program is a continuous sailing expedition in the Caribbean Sea & Atlantic Ocean that draws on participants’ endurance — mental and physical — and teamwork skills to achieve the team’s goals in the face of challenging, often unfamiliar obstacles and natural elements.

 Activities & Risks

 Participants will manage and operate the 161-foot ship over a continuous 8-day period, day and night, in deep ocean waters including navigation, sail handling and on-board oceanographic research.
 Risks include motion/sea sickness, sunburn, heatstroke, dehydration, hypothermia from high winds and overnight watches, and multi-day exposure.